2012-12-16

 Do all editing in the final, completed HDR image - not in the original exposures.

-I noted these obvious problems with my photograph:
+I noted these obvious problems with my photographs:

 As usual, I am incapable of leveling a tripod and all the trees lean left.
 Tilting the frame a few degrees, using the horizon-leveling tool, stood them vertical.